 In our opinion, the biggest issue with the Orlando CityPASS is that this isn’t really a “pass” at all.
 Similar to the Southern California CityPASS, you are purchasing tickets to each park through a ticket reseller, albeit at a discount.
 It’s not necessarily a bad thing, but the term “pass” can be confusing.

 Additionally, you may find yourself overwhelmed with all the options.
 Since you’re effectively buying tickets to each individual park, there are a ton of add-ons to choose from.

 Of course, you’ll have to make the same choices if you buy directly from the theme park, so you might as well use the Orlando CityPASS and save some money.
-Just make sure you carefully read the fine print, so you know what you’re getting.
+Just make sure you read the fine print carefully so you know what you’re getting.
 If you’re planning an extended stay in the Tampa area and prefer a more traditional style pass, you can also consider the Tampa Bay CityPASS.

 Finally, with the Orlando CityPASS, theme park tickets are non-refundable.
 You can’t transfer them to someone else, either.
 If you have to cancel your vacation and you aren’t able to reschedule it during the dates your tickets are valid, there’s nothing you can do.